Old Times

 Wide-eyed, thin, and bird-like, the Slovakian actress Katarina Vizina is equally impressive as Kate.
 Ms. Vizina’s croaky Eastern European accent and lithe physicality is on great display when after her climactic bath she returns to the action while parading around in a white terry cloth robe.
 Often understated but periodically erupting, Vizina is a terrific third wheel especially when making her wacky facial reactions.

-Besides Shimshoni’s black attire the actors is perhaps symbolically wears a combination of gray, black and beige.
+Besides Shimshoni’s black attire, the actors perhaps symbolically wear a combination of gray, black and beige.

 That this cast intensely performs in such a confined space is another aspect of their accomplishments.
 The theater is a small loft-like room with exposed pipes and the audience is seated in an L-shaped configuration in two long rows and one short row, all relatively close up to the playing area.